 While we rest in the known, there’s still unknown out there in every situation.
 Use this opportunity to encourage your kids to pray.
 These are different prayers than the usual thanks at dinner and before bed—intentional prayer for a crisis may seem overwhelming at first, but set an example of how we can pray for big and scary things without living in fear.
 This may be the first time your child is praying for people outside of your family or close friends, and it’s a great time to talk to them about how we can pray for people and situations that we might not even fully know or understand.
 Don’t miss the chance to deepen their faith by praying for the unknown.

 As a parent, you always want to do what’s best for your kids.
 Leading them through a crisis may be one of the hardest parenting situations you face, but your kids will remember how you cared for them in the midst of it.
-Stay updated with resources and ways to parent well every day with Parent Cue’s Resources on their app and website, and for teens check out this Parent Guide from Axis.
+Stay updated with resources and ways to parent well every day with Parent Cue’s Resources on their app and website, and for teens check out these Parent Guides from Axis.